4hmedSamir/Openstack-Auto-Backup/README.md

 ## Limitation

-- It is not consider Volume attach/detach.
+- Does not consider Volume attach/detach.